Fantasy Grand Prix is designed to be fun, easy and quick to play (but tricky to win!)

 If you nearly got your podium prediction correct, then you’ll get 5 points per correct driver on the podium, but out of position.
 For example, if you predict Vettel, Hamilton, Alonso but the result is Hamilton, Alonso, Vettel then you’ll get 15 points (i.e. 5 points for each driver being on the podium but in a different order).

 It really is worth submitting your predictions to stand a chance of winning!

 Safety Car Periods: if a safety car comes out and then goes back in 3 laps later, that is 1 safety car period.
 Simple.
 If a Virtual Safety Car (VSC) is deployed and then the race resumes, that is also 1 safety car period.
 If a VSC period then becomes a normal proper Safety Car, that also counts as 1 single Safety Car period.

 Pole Position is the driver who is officially classified as being on 1st place in the starting grid going by official FIA classification.
 If a driver has the fastest time on Saturday but has a penalty, they won’t be on Pole Position so Pole Position prediction points will be awarded to the driver who does eventually have Pole Position when the lights go out on Sunday.

 If at some point you decide that a driver or car isn’t worth having in your team you can change that driver or car for another one.
 You will retain your current points total and score points on the next race with your new line up.

-Note: during the first two rounds of Australia and China, you have unlimited team changes – use this time to work out your strategy.
-From the Bahrain GP onwards, free team changes will be limited to 8.
+Note: during the first two rounds of Australia and Bahrain, you have unlimited team changes – use this time to work out your strategy.
+From the China GP onwards, free team changes will be limited to 6.

 Predictions can be changed as many times as you like before qualifying begins without a penalty.